KRNV-DT: KRNV: Sunbelt ownership

 On January 22, 1990, the station officially relaunched as KRNV and overhauled its newscasts.
 Only three news anchors were held over from the pre-Sunbelt operation.
 By 1994, KRNV's newscasts had placed second overall in several ratings surveys; the addition of the market's only 5 p.m. newscast proved to be successful, leading the local ratings in its time slot.

 In 1994, Sunbelt purchased Reno radio station KTHX (101.7 FM).
 On July 11, KRNV-FM debuted, mixing local morning and daytime rolling news coverage with audio simulcasts of the television station's 5 p.m., 6 p.m., and 11 p.m. newscasts.
 The concept was replicated in Las Vegas, where Sunbelt's KVBC provided news to and leased the time of KRBO beginning in 1995.
 That station later changed its call sign to KVBC-FM.
 Sunbelt exited radio in December 1999, and EXCL Communications began programming the stations with Spanish-language formats.

 Another way Sunbelt sought to expand KRNV was building semi-satellite stations in rural Northern Nevada.
 From studios at Great Basin College in Elko, KENV (channel 10) began broadcasting in March 1997; it broadcast KRNV's programming with morning news inserts for the Elko area.
 KENV continued to air NBC programming until December 31, 2017, when NBC refused to renew its affiliation because Elko is assigned to the Salt Lake City TV market, in which the NBC affiliate is KSL-TV.
 Another such station, KWNV (channel 7) in Winnemucca, operated from 1998 to 2008, when it was closed down for economic reasons.

 On December 19, 2006, KRNV began broadcasting its local newscasts in high definition, making it the first station in the market to do so.
 Sunbelt eventually changed its name to Intermountain West Communications Company.

 Sinclair ownership

 On November 22, 2013, Sinclair Broadcast Group announced the acquisition of KRNV's non-license assets for $26 million.
 Sinclair already owned KRXI-TV and operated KAME-TV in Reno.
 The station licensee entered at that time into joint sales and shared services agreements with Sinclair.
 Cunningham Broadcasting then filed on December 19, 2013, to purchase the license assets of KRNV and KENV for $6.5 million—a transaction the FCC did not approve until September 22, 2017.
 While the sale remained pending, Rogers announced that his bladder cancer had recurred; he died in June.

+On December 1, 2025, the NBC affiliation was moved to KRXI-TV's second subchannel, while KRNV's main channel flipped to Roar with reasons cited including the continued rollout of ATSC 3.0 in the Reno area.
+On January 18, 2026, the KRXI-TV antenna experienced a transmission line failure; KRNV-DT is temporarily broadcasting KRXI-Fox and KRXI-NBC from its transmitter.
+Sinclair estimated it would take two months to put KRXI-TV back into service.